-Using the 3M Combination Dual Airline Breathing Tubes without Cartridges or Filters
+Using the 3MTM Combination Dual Airline Breathing Tubes without Cartridges or Filters

-To use the 3M SA-1600 or SA-2600 breathing tubes without cartridges or filters, attach a 3MTM 6880 Bayonet Cap to each outer bayonet mount on the breathing tube.
-When used as a straight, Type C, continuous flow supplied air respirator, the Assigned Protection Factor is 50 times the PEL or TLV.
+To use the 3MTM Breathing Tubes SA-1600 or SA-2600 without cartridges or filters, attach a 3MTM Bayonet Cap 6880 to each outer bayonet mount on the breathing tube.
+When used as a Type C, continuous flow supplied air half facepiece respirator, the Assigned Protection Factor is 50 times the PEL or other occupational exposure limit.